 Google’s think-tank Chromium organisation produced a study asking 1,329 people about indications of trust or lack of in their normal browsing activity.

 Most of the respondents had a basic understanding of https (secure) but knew less about http (non-secure).

 One of the concerns cited in the study was the number of new users coming online for the first time via mobile, where the screen labels are reduced in size and number.
 This minimisation of mobile web design makes it harder for narrower screens to accurately communicate the level of risk.

 How much of a problem this website security issue is for small business websites remains to be seen.

-How much the provision of a security certificate will improve your business is unclear.
+How much the use of a security certificate will improve your business is unclear.

-Try and see https as entry level criteria when building your site.
+Look at https as entry-level criteria when building your site.
 If your site is live and you haven’t already done so, make it a priority to secure your site.

 Let’s Encrypt Offers Free TLS